grewe/AutoGuide/Models/AIStudioFSVid2VId/Readme.md

-all the script, config files necessary to run in COlab for training and inference
+all the script, config files necessary to run in Colab for training and inference

 For preprocessing the raw data, the code and preprocessing packages are available [here](https://drive.google.com/drive/folders/1qY7QlORd2qCaayiUn4-aWbCRJ3ma7VWM )